d5b94396feba3/bigmart-sales-prediction-with-ibm-cloud-autoai/README.md

 <li>Now we can see ranking of different algorithms on this dataset.
 </li
 <li>We will select the Best algorithm and save
-the model by clicking the save as option.
+	the model by clicking the <code>save as</code> option.
 You can also save as Notebook and explore source code of your created model.</li>
 <li>For now we will save it as model.</li>
 </ul>
 <img src="images/ibm_watson_22.png">

 <ul>
 <li>Wait till model is successfully saved.
 You will get the notification once it is saved.
-Now you click on View in projects</li>
+Now you click on <code>View in projects</code></li>
 </ul>
 <img src="images/ibm_watson_23.png">

 <ul>
 	<li>Now we will deploy our model.
-Select the promote to deployment space option.</li>
+Select the <code>promote to deployment space</code> option.</li>
 </ul>
 <img src="images/ibm_watson_24.png">